VertNet/dedupe/Development notes.md

 <a name="key-points"></a>
 # Key points

+- So far, requests can be 32Mb at most
 - Action (report, flag, remove) will be set in the querystring, parameter `action`
 - Content of file must be sent via the `body` of the request
 - Data will be read in streaming